RaghuveerSingh05/PacMan-pygame/README.md

 ## PAC-MAN - Classic Arcade Game

-A faithful recreation of the classic Pac-Man arcade game built with Python and Pygame.
+A recreation of the classic Pac-Man arcade game built with Python and Pygame.
 Navigate through the maze, collect dots, avoid ghosts, and use power pellets to turn the tables on your pursuers!

 ## Features